brittonlaroche/realm/inventoryDemo/README.md

 ```
 value="https://webhooks.mongodb-stitch.com/api/client/v2.0/app/inventory-hhsot/service/addStoreItemService/incoming_webhook/addStoreItemWH"/></td></tr>
 ```
-Again, we are chaging __"inventory-hhsot"__ to your AppId in the string above.
+Again, we are changing __"inventory-hhsot"__ to your AppId in the string above.
 If your AppId is __"inventory-abcde"__ then your edit would look like the following:
 ```
 value="https://webhooks.mongodb-stitch.com/api/client/v2.0/app/inventory-abcde/service/addStoreItemService/incoming_webhook/addStoreItemWH"/></td></tr>
 ```

 ### config.html